What is multiyear approval for student loans?

 If you’re applying with a co-signer, you’ll also need to include that person’s name, contact information, Social Security number, income and employment details.
 Some lenders may also require you to provide one or more personal references as part of the application process.

-Using this information, the lender will determine whether you’re approved for the loan, in addition to your eligibility for multiyear approval.
-If you’re eligible for multiyear approval, you’ll be able to select the multiyear option before signing on the loan.
+Using this information, the lender will determine whether you’re approved for the loan and your eligibility for multiyear approval.
+If you’re eligible for multiyear approval, you can select the multiyear option before signing on the loan.

 How to request funds for each school year